naveen-tirupattur/tabulous/README.md

-# Tab Grouping Chrome Extension
+# Tab Tamer Chrome Extension

 This is a Chrome extension that allows you to group tabs by domain name.
 It provides the option to group/ungroup tabs either in the active window or across all windows.